-- Iron deficient individuals
+- Iron-deficient individuals

 - Pregnant or menstruating women

 Sometimes, it may feel like you’re experiencing muscle strain when you aren’t.
 Some specific running injuries feel similar and have similar symptoms.
-It’s important to rule out the following injuries, since the methods of treatment are different for each one.
+It’s important to rule out the following injuries since the methods of treatment are different for each one.
 Failure to accurately diagnose your injury will result in wasted time and money, and can even worsen the condition.

 - Stress Fracture: If you experience pain, swelling, bruising and noticeable bulges or dents, you may be experiencing a stress fracture.
 This is a condition that affects the bones in your body, not the muscles.
 Although some of the causes and risk factors are similar between the two, treatment is entirely different.
-The best way to differentiate between the two is to observe where the pain is located, and if you still have full range of motion.
+The best way to differentiate between the two is to observe where the pain is located, and if you still have a full range of motion.
 X-rays may also be required to get an accurate diagnosis.

-- Runner’s Knee: If pain is felt near your knee, it could be caused by patellofemoral pain syndrome, or runner’s knee.
-This is a more complicated injury that affects the joints, tendons, sockets and bones found in your knees.
+- Runner’s Knee: If the pain is felt near your knee, it could be caused by patellofemoral pain syndrome or runner’s knee.
+This is a more complicated injury that affects the joints, tendons, sockets, and bones found in your knees.
 It can be caused by muscle imbalances, poor diet, inadequate stretching and excessive activity, but treatment is much different.
 To differentiate runner’s knee from a strain in your quads or hamstrings, try and locate the direct source of the pain.
 If it is felt in the back of your knee, it’s probably muscle strain, but the front of the knee is usually patellofemoral pain syndrome.

-- Achilles Tendonitis: Another injury located close to a commonly effected area is Achilles tendonitis.
-This can be confused for calf strain, as the affected area is very close and the two share symptoms.
+- Achilles Tendonitis: Another injury located close to a commonly affected area is Achilles tendonitis.
+This can be confused with a calf strain, as the affected area is very close and the two share symptoms.
 However, Achilles tendonitis affects a specific band of tissue below the calf, closer to the heel of your foot.
 If your pain comes with swelling higher up the back of your foot, closer to the knee, it could be calf or hamstring strain.
 If the pain is closer to your heel and you do not experience any muscle spasms, the culprit is most likely Achilles tendonitis.

 If you believe you are experiencing this condition, the first course of action is to get a diagnosis from a medical professional.
 This will help you definitively rule out any false positives, and it can help determine the severity of your injury.
 Initial tests involve a basic interview process where the doctor can identify the symptoms you are experiencing, followed by some light touching of the affected area to determine pain levels and swelling.
 If further testing is required, your doctor may recommend X-rays or MRI scans to further analyze the affected area.